LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/mermaid.md

 &nbsp;

-Remind me of hope, fairy;
+Remind me of hope, nymph;

 attraction that glows;

-the only flavor left to taste
+the only flavor of landscape

-for life to be set.
+that you can't get enough of.